This is one of the most up-to-date pieces I’ve published here.

 Anger is act upon-able.
 I could’ve gone into a downward spiral, thinking of my work, help, the relationship itself, I could’ve simply not have found the words to write.
 People are allowed to be pissed from time to time, right?

 I chose to get my shit together and call it a lesson learned.

-This is a short excerpt from another story that had been cooking up inside me, wanting to burst out and be written, that I would’ve had no idea of if it weren’t for this.
+This is another story that had been cooking up inside me, wanting to burst out and be written, that I would’ve had no idea of if it weren’t for this.